murugilinet/Politico/README.md

 # Politico
-Politico enables citizens to give mandate to politicians running for offices.
+Politico enables citizens to give mandate to politicians running for offices and build trust in the process